apux/apux.github.io/source/2015-05-04-directory-tree.html.markdown

 tags: [tree]
 ---

-For [my previous post](/2015/04/13/directory-structure-conventions-in-rspec-and-minitest.html), I have to show my projects' directory tree.
-Originally, I had copied-pasted it from my vim.
+For [my previous post](/2015/04/13/directory-structure-conventions-in-rspec-and-minitest.html), I had to show my projects' directory tree.
+Originally, I had copied and pasted it from my Vim.
 However, there is a command for that task: `tree`.
 I didn't have it installed so I had to do it.
 I'm using `pacman` but you can use `yum`, `apt-get` or the equivalent one for your distro.

     sudo pacman -S tree